 Eye injuries seem rare.
 At work, they happen more than you think.
 Employers try to stop them.
 They use eyeglass, rinses, and other things.
 They still occur though.
 When they do, workers get hurt badly.
 Their lives change forever.
 They incur medical bills.
 Their lifestyle changes.
 They might even need to change jobs.
 All for what?
 Does the employer compensate the worker?
 They should under Illinois law.
 They don’t always do this though.
 Employers attempt to stiff the worker.
 Read the pages below to learn about workers’ eye injuries.
 They show you how you can get compensation.
-Our firm can help you.
+Our Chicago workers compensation law firm can help you.
 We represent injured workers.
 Call us today to see what your eye injury claim may be worth!

 - Workers’ Eye Injuries

 - Treatment for Workers’ Eye Injuries